Browser Domain

 Core Usage Patterns

-The Browser domain follows a consistent pattern for initialization, page management, and cleanup:
+The Browser domain follows a consistent pattern for initialization, tab management, and cleanup.
+Note that start()

 import asyncio